nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.3 Deleting an activity : `delete`

-This command allows you to delete an activity from HobbyList.
+You can delete an activity from HobbyList using this command.

 > Format: `delete INDEX`